-For a simple example: A trader buys and holds the price of an index like the ASX200.
-The index increases in value and the trader closes the position.
-The CFD provider pays the trader the difference in value from the contract’s opening price to the closing price.
-But if the index declines in value, the trader could risk losing money and possibly owe the CFD provider more than their initial deposit.
+If a trader wants to buy and hold the price of the ASX200 (benchmark index in Australia composed of the 200 largest companies in the country) the index increases in value and then the trader closes the position.
+The CFD provider will then pay the trader the difference in value from the contract’s opening price to the closing price.
+However, if the index falls in value the trader could risk losing money and possibly owe the CFD provider more than their initial deposit.

-Like most financial investments, there is a small cost to trade CFDs.
+Like most financial instruments there is a small cost attached to trading CFDs:

-Traders must pay a spread when buying or selling financial derivatives.
-A spread is the difference between the buy and the sell price and is usually represented as pips.
-A spread replaces traditional brokerage fees and while a spread might be small, it decreases the profit of a winning trade.
-A spread is paid once a position is closed.
+Spread – Traders must pay a spread when buying or selling a financial asset.
+The spread is the difference between the buy and sell price of an asset and is normally represented as pips.
+Traditional brokerage fees are replaced by the spread, and while the spread may be small it decreases the profit on a winning trade.
+The trader will pay the spread once the position has been closed.

-A swap rate, also known as a rollover rate, is a fee or interest that is charged on positions that are held overnight in foreign exchange trading.
-A swap rate is not a set rate.
-It’s determined by the difference in interest rates between the two currencies used to trade.
+Swap – A swap rate is also known as the rollover rate and refers to the fee or interest rate that is charged on positions that are held overnight in FX trading.
+The swap rate isn’t a set rate and is determined by the difference in the interest rate between two currencies used to trade.

 Advantages of trading CFDs

-CFDs are becoming increasingly popular with retail investors because of the advantages over trading stocks.
+CFDs are becoming increasingly popular with retail traders because of its advantages over trading stocks.

-While there are plenty of advantages to trading CFDs, there are also risks that every trader should be aware of.
+Even though there are many advantages to trading CFDs, there are also certain risks you should be aware of.

-With high liquidity come fast-moving markets.
-An economic release or political comment can drastically move the market and if traders aren’t monitoring their positions closely, they can be at a loss.
-Scalpers in particular need to be fast when closing trades if they wish to make a profit on small moves.
+Fast-moving markets come with high liquidity.
+When there is an economic release or a political comment broadcasted it can drastically move the market.
+If traders aren’t monitoring their positions closely, they can be at a loss.